Home Travelogues Guestbook Photos Links Rome Facts

 Osteria Tempio Macenata

-A good steak.
+A good steak

 We order bruschette for starters, for main course a filetto o gorgonzola for Helle and a steak for me.
 With this salad and fries and a red Bardolino.
 The steak is perfect, and the wine has character.
 For dessert Helle has panna cotta with forest berries and I have assorted ice creams.